1) Complete the 2020 Participation Form. The form is due to the Association by September 1, 2020.

 - The application will release all debtors whose current debts are greater than zero.
 By releasing the initial data to the Association, you are certifying that the information is correct and you have followed all setoff debt procedures.

-- The individual listed in the application as the main contact must release the initial data.
+- The individual listed in the application as the supervisor must release the initial data.

 13) DOR will match debts owed to tax refunds using social security numbers.
-DOR will periodically mail the Association a check along with a listing of claims which have been setoff.
-The Association will upload this information into the application and periodically send each participant a check for all debtors who have been setoff.
-The system will show all DOR setoffs by debtor and whether the participant has received a check to cover this setoff.
+DOR will periodically process an ACH deposit to the Association with a listing of claims which have been setoff.
+The Association will upload this information into the application and periodically send each participant an ACH deposit for all debtors who have been setoff.
+The system will show all DOR setoffs by debtor and whether the participant has received a deposit to cover this setoff.

 14) After receiving notification through the software application, the participant must notify the debtor of the setoff.
 Each participant will be responsible for periodically checking the application to see if letters need to be printed.
+In addition to receiving an email notification of setoffs, the letter screen shows the number of letters waiting to be printed.
 The software application will generate letters for all debtors whose debts have been reduced or fully satisfied.

 15) DOR will also notify the debtor of the setoff.
 The participant's name and address to whom the debt is owed and the debtor contact's name and telephone number are included on this notification, so the debtor can call for more information.

 - You must appoint a hearing officer with the authority to decide a protest in favor of either the debtor or the participant.
+The hearing officer should not be a person associated with the Setoff Debt Program.
 Each participant must certify the hearing officer's name, address and telephone number using form DOR 1A.
 Upload this form to the Setoff Debt Website by 5:00 p.m.
-Wednesday, October 19, 2016.
+Monday, October 5, 2020.

 Based on the opinion of the Advisory Committee on Standards of Judicial Conduct (Opinion No. 18-1999 dated February 9, 2000) a magistrate nor municipal judge may serve as a hearing officer for the Setoff Debt Program.